Riverstone Community Services Programs

 Project Dignity

 Our flagship remembrance initiative.
 Project Dignity aims to restore, memorialize, and protect every former West Virginia state hospital cemetery and burial ground.
 This includes installing permanent signage and memorial stones, ensuring secure fencing, acquiring VA-issued markers for eligible veterans, and returning dignity to the forgotten.
-Our first effort focuses on the Weston State Hospital cemeteries, where we are working to install three custom memorial stones and a roadside historical marker.
+Our first effort focuses on the Weston State Hospital cemeteries.
+The existing dedication markers on the grounds provide only limited historical detail, leaving key dates and context absent from public view.
+Project Dignity’s planned memorial stones and interpretive signage address these gaps through precise, verifiable historical information.
+Following an initial state denial, we have temporarily paused implementation while preparing for the next stage of the authorization process to ensure the path forward is clear, fair, and properly documented.
+We remain fully committed to advancing this work.

 The Legacy Project

 The core of WVSHI’s mission.
 This project began in 2021 as the “Legacy Package,” first created to help the great-granddaughter of Mary Wagner, a former patient at Weston State Hospital, uncover her family’s story.
 Since then, over 350 families have received these personalized presentations, which trace a loved one’s time in institutional care using original documents and research.
 In January 2024, the offering was officially renamed “The Legacy Project.”
-It remains one of our most sought-after programs.
+It remains one of our most sought-after programs, and each presentation includes a contribution from the requesting family that helps sustain this work and strengthens the mission-driven efforts of WVSHI/RCS.

 This scholarship was established to honor Genevieve Burkhammer, a patient at Weston State Hospital whose daughter now serves on our Board.
 The Burkhammer Memorial Scholarship supports graduate counseling students and addresses one of the major barriers to completing mental health programs, cost.
 As funding expands, the scholarship will grow to include undergraduates in mental health fields.
 Our belief is simple: one student supported today becomes one more advocate for tomorrow.